spencertipping/canard/lib/binary.md

     [block] i n s -> n ($+ %s ($ $^ %s 'alphabet & mask >>> i n) s)
     %% 2 [1 0 1]                         i n s   = n i n s
     ^1 [$+ $ $^ %s 'alphabet & mask >>>] n i n s = n ($+ %s ($ $^ %s 'alphabet & mask >>> i n) s)]

-# Numeric constant definitions

-This is simple enough.
-For each number, we just cons up that number to a list, convert the number to each base, and assign the function.